turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ## Classes and Instances

-Thus far, we've only talked about creating one-off objects using object literals, but what happens if we want to create many objects with the same attributes?
+Thus far, we've only talked about creating one-off objects using object literals, but what happens if we want to create many objects with the same properties?

 This is where classes come in. **Classes** can serve as object factories that allow us to create multiple objects of the same type, which are commonly referred to as **instances**.